Income tool

 Budget score: 75/100

 On a salary of £42,000, your estimated monthly take-home is £2,528.
-That means around £972 is going toward tax, National Insurance, pension, and any student loan repayments each month.
+Around £972 per month is going toward income tax, National Insurance, pension and any student loan repayment.

 Monthly gross